Tim Samaras: Death

-The crushed remains of the TWISTEX vehicle near the intersection of Reuter Road and S. Radio Road approximately 4.8 mi southeast of El Reno, Oklahoma.
+The wreck of Samara's Chevy Cobalt near the intersection of Reuter Road and S. Radio Road approximately 4.8 mi southeast of El Reno, Oklahoma.

-In the spring of 2013, TWISTEX was conducting lightning research (including with a high-speed camera) when active tornadic periods ensued in mid to late May, so Samaras decided to deploy atmospheric pressure probes and to test infrasound tornado sensors that were still under development.
-At 6:23 p.m. on May 31, 2013, Samaras (an engineer and meteorologist), his 24-year-old son Paul (a photographer), and TWISTEX team member Carl Young (a meteorologist), 45, were killed by a violent wedge tornado with winds of 295 mph near the Regional Airport of El Reno, Oklahoma.
+In the spring of 2013, TWISTEX was conducting lightning research (Using Samara's "Big Kahuna" high-speed camera) when active tornadic periods ensued in mid to late May, so Samaras decided to deploy atmospheric pressure probes and to test infrasound tornado sensors that were still under development.
+At 6:23 p.m. on May 31, 2013, Samaras and his 24-year-old son Paul Samaras (a photographer), and 45-year-old TWISTEX team member Carl Young (a meteorologist), were killed by a violent wedge tornado with radar-estimated winds of 295 mph near the Regional Airport of El Reno, Oklahoma.
 The TWISTEX vehicle was struck and thrown by a subvortex, which generate the highest winds; some of these were moving at 175 mph within the parent tornado.
-Shortly before they were killed, Young noted how there was no rain around the vehicle as the wind grew "eerily calm".
+Shortly before they were killed, Young noted how there was no rain around the vehicle as the wind grew "Eerily calm".
 Tim Samaras responded: "Actually, I think we're in a bad spot."
 According to Oklahoma Highway Patrol Trooper Betsy Randolph, the three could be heard screaming "We’re going to die, we’re going to die" over her patrol radio moments before the impact.

 The tornado was sampled by University of Oklahoma RaXPol radar as 2.6 mi wide, the widest tornado ever recorded.
 The true size of the multiple-vortex tornado confused onlookers by its mammoth proportions containing orbiting subvortices larger than average tornadoes and its expansive transparent to translucent outer circulation.
 The strong inflow and outer-circulation winds in conjunction with rocky roads and a relatively underpowered vehicle also hampered driving away from the tornado.
 The tornado simultaneously took an unexpected sharp turn, closing on their position as it rapidly accelerated within a few minutes from about 20 mph to as much as 60 mph in forward movement and swiftly expanded from about 1 mi to 2.6 mi wide in about 30 seconds, and was mostly obscured in heavy precipitation, all of which combined so that several other chasers were also hit or had near misses.
 It was the first known instance of a storm chaser or a meteorologist killed by a tornado.